 The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2021).
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2022).

-This policy will be reviewed in full by the Local Governing Body on an annual basis.
-This policy was last reviewed and agreed by the Local Governing Body on 14th October 2021.
-It is due for review on September 2022.
+This policy will be reviewed in full by the Trust and adopted by the Local Governing Body (LGB) on an annual basis.
+This policy was last adopted by the LGB on [insert date].
+It is due for review by the Trust on 5 August 2023.

-Headteacher Date: ricuateacher Dute.

-Signature

-Signature

-Chair of Governors
+Signature Headteacher Date: Signature Chair of Governors Date:

-Date:

-The Diocese of Norwich Education and Academies Trust/St Benet's Trust is accountable for all policies across its Academies.
+The Diocese of Norwich Education and Academies Trust is accountable for all policies across its Academies.
 All policies whether relating to an individual academy or the whole Trust will be written and implemented in line with our ethos and values as articulated in our prospectus.
-We are committed to the provision of highquality education in the context of the Christian values of service, thankfulness and humility where individuals are valued, aspirations are high, hope is nurtured, and talents released.
+We are committed to the provision of high-quality education in the context of the Christian values of service, thankfulness and humility where individuals are valued, aspirations are high, hope is nurtured, and talents released.